ladybug-tools/spider/read-gbxml/gbxml-user-guide/rectangular-geometry.md

 ## Usage Notes

 Rectangular geometry provides a bounding orthogonal quadrilateral representation of a gbXML Surface.
-Very often the surface is itself a rectangle, but rectangular geometry provides an often-needed simplification in the instance of a highly complicated polygon.
+Very often the actual surface is itself a rectangle, but rectangular geometry provides an often-needed simplification for the instances of a highly complicated polygons.

 The following notes are created from readings of the gbXML Schema and using the following Open Studio example file - seb.osm - to observe values used in actual practice.